Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Rationale and knowledge gap

 Allogeneic bone graft is harvested from cadaveric donors and processed to reduce the risk of adverse immune responses which could result in rejection.
 Until recently, allogeneic bone grafts were considered inferior to their autogenous counterparts due to the extensive processing which destroys their osteogenecity and osteoinductivity (6).
-However, recently developed allografts have shown promise in their ability to be used as bone grafts.
-The product used in this study, a mixture of cortical fiber allograft with fully synthetic allograft, is combined with growth factors and stem cells that allow it to display all three characteristics of a successful bone graft which render it as effective as its autograft counterpart (6,7).
+However, recently developed biologic mixtures have shown promise in their ability to be used as bone grafts.
+The cellular allograft product used in this study, ViMax®, is a cortical fiber allograft that is combined with growth factors that allows it to display all three characteristics of a successful bone graft which render it as effective as its autograft counterpart (6,7).
+OsteoFlo® was the synthetic graft examined in this study.
+It combines four materials—bioglass, alpha-tricalcium phosphate (α-TCP), beta-tricalcium phosphate (β-TCP), and hydroxyapatite (HA)—which promotes synergistic bone growth in multiple stages.
+These materials are integrated into a single particle to ensure homogenous distribution throughout the bone graft, enhancing its ability to support sustained bone regeneration (8).

 Objective